DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 See `Dragging Screen Elements`_ for instructions on how to do this via the |user interface|.

-A shortcut can also be dragged to, from, or along the favourites bar.
+A shortcut can also be dragged to, from, or along the `favourites bar`_.

 Folders
 ```````